-For example, if the target group is men 18 to 49 years of age, then the focus is boating and your key message could be "Buy yourself some time: wear your lifejacket."
+For example, if the target group is men 18 to 49 years of age, then the focus is boating and your key message could be "Choose one and wear it."

 If the target group is parents and caregivers of toddlers, then the key message is "If you are not within arms' reach, you have gone too far."